 The Fountain

-This “Party” is nonpartisan and commits to always deploy an equal number of red and blue campaigns during each election cycle.
+The National Party will utilize a technology platform to reform the nominating process.
+The Party has no ideology and commits to always deploy an equal number of campaigns in red and blue districts during each election cycle.

 Note: Federal election law prohibits a direct link from this website to any political committee website.